-At the completion of your Senior Secondary Certificate of Education (SSCE), and if you have achieved the required ATAR Course Entry Requirements, you are eligible to study at one of the approved Universities.
+If you complete the Senior Secondary Certificate of Education (SSCE), and if you have achieved the required ATAR Course Entry Requirements, you are eligible to study osteopathy.
 You will need to study for a minimum of four years full time to complete your university qualification.
 When you graduate, you will be eligible for registration with the Osteopathy Board of Australia and/or the Osteopathic Council of New Zealand.
-Suitably qualified candidates who have a relevant degree may apply to have their prior learning assessed and have a shortened study pathway.

 Approved courses are accredited by the Australasian Osteopathic Accreditation Council.

-Osteopathy is practiced worldwide; however, regulation, education and government requirements may vary significantly.
+Osteopathy is practiced worldwide; however, regulation, education and government requirements vary.
 Useful information on other countries is found on the Member Organisations page of the Osteopathic International Alliance (OIA).

 Student osteopaths are eligible for membership of the Student Osteopathic Medicine Association (SOMA).
 When you start studying Osteopathy, we also offer our FREE Student Membership to start your association journey with Osteopathy Australia!
 Please read the SOMA and Student Membership pages for more information.

 Osteopaths continue learning after registration.
-It is a requirement of all registered healthcare professionals to maintain and develop their skills in practice.
+All registered health professionals must maintain and develop their skills in practice.
 Osteopathy Australia supports members in their lifelong learning by offering professional development activities.
 Many osteopaths undertake other qualifications while in practice.